geogardenclub/geogardenclub.github.io/docs/develop/data-model/document-data-model.md

 <img style={{borderStyle: "solid"}} src="/img/develop/data-entity-overview.png"/>

+(Note that not all current entities may be present in this diagram.)

-This perspective partitions the entities into three categories:
+This hierarchical perspective partitions entities into three levels:

 1. "Global-level" entities.
-These entities are globally accessible to all Chapters.
+All of these entities are available in all Chapters.
 2. "Chapter-level" entities.
-These are "top-level" entities for any given chapter.
-These entities all include a chapterID field.
-Each user is always associated with a single Chapter, and thus can only "see" the chapter-level entities with a matching chapterID.
-They are normally downloaded and cached in the client application upon login.
+These entities are specific to a single Chapter.
+Note that each user is associated with a single Chapter, and thus can only "see" the chapter-level entities associated with their chapterID.
+Chapter-level entities are normally downloaded and cached in the client application upon login.
 3. "Garden-level" entities.
 These entities are all specific to a single Garden, and include both a chapterID and a gardenID.
 Garden-level entities are only visible within their Chapter.
-In addition, Garden-level entities might only be downloaded on-demand.
+In addition, Garden-level entities are typically downloaded on-demand.

 This diagram can also be used to understand the relative numbers of entities that a given client must manipulate.
-Each of the "Global-level" entity will have dozens to hundreds of instances, and so it is practical for the client application to cache all of them locally without a large performance impact.
+Each of the "Global-level" entities will have dozens to hundreds of instances, and so it is practical for the client application to cache all of them locally without a large performance impact.

-Since each User is associated with a single Chapter, the number of "Chapter-level" entity instances visible to a User is not expected to exceed several hundred to a thousand.
+Since each User is associated with a single Chapter, the number of "Chapter-level" entity instances for a given user should be on the order of hundreds to thousands.
 This means it is also practical for the client application to cache all "visible" Chapter-level entities locally.

-However, we expect each of the several hundred Users in a Chapter to be associated with one to a dozen Gardens.
-Each Garden might have hundreds to thousands of Plantings.
-This means it is impractical for the client application to simply cache all the "Garden-level" entities: hundreds of entities times dozens of entities times thousands of entities equals millions of entities at the Garden level.
-At the Garden level, GGC must be "smart" about what it downloads from the database so that the client app remains responsive as the number of Users, Gardens, and Plantings in their Chapter grows.
+However, we anticipate that each of the (potentially several hundred) Users in a Chapter could be associated with several Gardens.
+Each Garden might have hundreds to thousands of Garden-associated entities (Plantings, Outcomes, Observations, etc).
+This means it is potentially impractical for the client application to cache all the "Garden-level" entities: hundreds of Users times dozens of Gardens times thousands of Garden entities equals millions of entities.
+Thus, at the Garden level, GGC attempts to be "smart" about what it downloads from the database so that the client app remains responsive as the number of Users, Gardens, and Plantings in their Chapter grows.

 :::warning But what about huge chapter membership?
-This design does appear to have a potential problem: what if a Chapter becomes wildly popular and grows to many thousands of members?
+What if a Chapter becomes wildly popular and grows to many thousands of members?
 It is possible that the performance of the client application can degrade if the number of members in a single Chapter becomes too large.

 To address this potential problem, the data model is also designed to facilitate partitioning of large Chapters into multiple smaller Chapters.
-For example, the initial definition of a Chapter may comprise 8 postal (zip) codes, corresponding to all the postal codes in that country.
-But if that Chapter becomes too large, we could split it into two Chapters, each defined with 4 postal codes (or one with 3 postal codes and one with 5 postal codes, depending upon the concentration of members in each postal code).
+For example, the initial definition of a Chapter may comprise 20 postal (zip) codes, corresponding to all the postal codes in that county.
+But if that Chapter becomes too large, we could split it into two Chapters, each defined with 10 postal codes (or one with 15 postal codes and one with 5 postal codes, depending upon the concentration of members in each postal code).
 Our data model does not currently allow Chapter definition "below" the level of a postal code, so the smallest possible Chapter in GeoGardenClub would be one defined by a single postal code.
 :::

 ### Entity dependencies